ngs-official/JOHANs-NUKER/README.md

 Having trouble?
 No worries!
 * Make sure all the files are in one folder and that no other files are in it.
 * Check to see if you are on the latest version.
+* See if the 'config.txt' file is properly set-up!
 * You can DM me on Discord at 'J0HAN#6805' for any help.

 **To-do:** Just for me!